mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 chip will not confer a psionic talent on someone who is none psionic.

 The chip gives the psion the talent at level 0.
-The cost is based on how many powers are included as part of the chip’s data array.
+The cost is based on how many powers are included as part of the chip's data array.

 Talent Chip Cost: Basic Talent, Cr.
 20,000 + Cr.
 2,000 per power;
 Advanced Talent, Cr.
 50,000 + Cr.
 3,000 per power.